 Prognosis is largely dependent on how soon the defect is diagnosed and corrected, with the best outcome seen in patients repaired before the age of 5 6.
 Overall there is a 90-95% survival rate at 10 years of age, however, residual right ventricular dysfunction is common.
 Up to 10% of patients require re-operation within 20 years 6.

-Findings on chest x-ray are non-specific and other cyanotic congenital heart diseases should be considered.
+Findings on a chest x-ray are non-specific and other cyanotic congenital heart diseases should be considered.